Finite groups with many elements of the same order: Abstract

 \section{Abstract}

-We study a conjecture by Deaconescu on the solubility of finite groups with large number of elements of the same order $k$.
+We study a conjecture by Deaconescu on the solubility of finite groups with claims that if more than half of the elements in a finite group has the same order $k$, then the group is soluble.
 We show that the original conjecture fails by presenting some counterexamples.
 By restricting to a fixed $k$, the conjecture may or may not hold depending on $k$.
-We prove that if $k$ is a power of a prime other than $2$ or $3$, or if $k=2$ or $3$, then the conjecture holds, while it fails for many other choices of $k$ including all multiples of $2$ and $3$ which are larger than $5$.
+We prove that if $k$ is a power of a prime other than $2$ or $3$, or if $k=2, 3$ or $4$, then the conjecture holds, while it fails for many other choices of $k$ including all multiples of $2$ and $3$ which are larger than $5$.
+For $k=4$ we also find the sharp upper bound of the ratio of elements of order $4$ in non-soluble groups.
 We also prove that for all $k>1$, it is always possible to find a finite non-soluble group where at least $2/15$ of the elements have order $k$.

 2020 Mathematics Subject Classification: Primary 20D60, Secondary 20D20